stts-se/tillstudpub/promptrec/README.md

 Point your browser to http://localhost:3092, choose a project, enter session and user name, and start recording.

-Output files are saved in the `projects` folder:
+Output files are saved in the `projects` folder (one folder per project).

-    projectname/
-      sessionname/
-        username/
-          audiofiles and accompanying jsonfiles

 If you prefer precompiled executables command from a [published release](https://github.com/stts-se/tillstudpub/releases):